mmcinnestaylor/COP4610-Project1/README.md

 Hayden Rogers

 ## List of Files and Descriptions
-* parser_help.c - starter file being added to and adjusted
+* shell.c - source code for Bash emulator

 ## Makefile description / How to Run